 Picture this: You had to work late again, you just got home, a little stressed out, and haven’t eaten dinner yet.
 You would just rather relax than go to the gym before you have to go to bed and do it all over again.
 We’ve all been there.
 With your own upright or recumbent bike, you can eat dinner and then jump on your bike and relax while you pedal through a couple of your favorite primetime television shows.
 The convenience of having a stationary bicycle in your home will greatly increase your opportunities to exercise.

-Final Word on the Best Stationary Bikes
+Final Word on the Best Upright Exercise Bikes

-There are many models on the market but the best exercise bike is the one that fits all your needs.
+There are many models on the market but the best upright exercise bike is the one that fits all your needs.
 We have assembled some of our favorites above to help you determine what might fit you the best.
-Finding the perfect stationary exercise bike is going to come down to a handful of questions:
+Finding the perfect upright stationary exercise bike is going to come down to a handful of questions:

 - What is your current fitness level?